-The following relationships are established
+The following relationships are typically established

 Authorizing the study.
-Within the transportation management area, an EIS or EA is included in the TIP if federal, state, or RTD funds are being used.
+Within the transportation management area, an EIS or EA is included in the TIP if federal, state or RTD funds are being used.
 EISs or EAs, regardless of funding source, are listed in the informational section of the Unified Planning Work Program.

 Pre-study activities.
-The applicant provides a draft work scope for a specific EIS or EA directly to the other MOA partners at a time no later than the release of the consultant solicitation for work.
-The MOA partners review that draft and provide timely comments.
-Issues are worked out between the applicant and the MOA partner agencies before the consultant work scope is finalized.
-As part of this review, the MOA partners confirm which of the following relationship requirements the study needs to meet.
-The relationship requirements are considered to be standard for all EISs, but for EAs the determination is made on a case-by-case basis cooperatively between the MOA partners and applicant at the Agency Coordination Team.
+The applicant provides a draft work scope for a specific EIS or EA directly to the other MPA partners at a time no later than the release of the consultant solicitation for work.
+TheMPA partners review that draft and provide timely comments.
+Areas of concern are worked out between the applicant and the MPA partner agencies before the consultant work scope is finalized.
+As part of this review, the MPA partners confirm which relationship requirements the study needs to meet.
+The relationship requirements are considered to be standard for all EISs, but for EAs the determination is made on a case-by-case basis cooperatively between the MPA partners and applicant at an Agency Coordination Team meeting.